Guy de Saint-Gelais: Lanssac's vision

 The zeal that both Comminges and Lanssac had for the service of the Spanish king was emphasised, with it being noted that they would devote not only their property but a thousand lives to the Spanish king's service.
 In return for their unique devotion to the Spanish crown, they requested that Philip ensure the maintenance of open corridors between the two kingdoms through Saint-Girons, Saint-Béat, Benasque, the Vallée d'Aure and Louron.
 To this end they requested the towns and châteaux of Saint-Girons, Saint-Béat, Saint-Bertrand, Saint-Gaudens, Montréjeau and Sarrancolin be seized by Philip so that they could serve the Spanish king.
-Philip would then bring about the passage into France of an army of 3,000 cavalry and 10,000 infantry which would seize the duché de Bretagne (duchy of Bretagne) (with crossings undertaken at the Pyrénées and further soldiers coming up via the sea route.
+Philip would then bring about the passage into France of an army of 3,000 cavalry and 10,000 infantry which would seize the duchy of Brittany (with crossings undertaken at the Pyrenees and further soldiers coming up via the sea route.

-Further specific military plans were presented by both Lanssac and his half-brother which leant on their understanding of military affairs, the location of their fiefdoms and Lanssac's military experience in Bretagne fighting against the royalists.
+Further specific military plans were presented by both Lanssac and his half-brother which leant on their understanding of military affairs, the location of their fiefdoms and Lanssac's military experience in Brittany fighting against the royalists.
 Independent of his brother, the bishop of Comminges addressed several more dispatches to Philip discussing ways to oppose Henry IV even in the new world.

 Paranoid about his security, the bishop of Comminges sometimes refers to himself and the seigneur de Lanssac in the third person (though this occasionally slips into the first person).
 He also signed many of his letters in this period as 'Lanssac', despite their being his product.